About the OECD Guidelines for Multinational Enterprises

 The OECD Guidelines for Multinational Enterprises are the most comprehensive set of government-backed recommendations on responsible business conduct in existence today.
 The governments adhering to the Guidelines aim to encourage and maximise the positive impact MNEs can make to sustainable development and enduring social progress.

 The Guidelines are far-reaching recommendations addressed by governments to multinational enterprises operating in or from adhering countries.
 They provide voluntary principles and standards for responsible business conduct in areas such as employment and industrial relations, human rights, environment, information disclosure, combating bribery, consumer interests, science and technology, competition, and taxation.

 The Guidelines were first adopted in 1976 and have been reviewed 5 times since then to ensure that they remain a leading tool to promote responsible business conduct in the changing landscape of the global economy.

-The 2011 update took place with the active participation of business, labour, NGOs, non-adhering countries and international organisations.
+The most recent update in 2011 took place with the active participation of business, labour, NGOs, non-adhering countries and international organisations.

 The Guidelines are part of the OECD Declaration and Decisions on International Investment and Multinational Enterprises.

 25 May 2011 - (Left /right) Joris Oldenziel, Coordinator OECD Watch; Richard Trumka, President of TUAC and the AFL-CIO, United States; Angel Gurría, Secretary-General of the OECD; Hillary Clinton, US Secretary of State and Charles P. Heeter, Jr Chairman Managing Director, Deloitte Touche Tohmatsu BIAC.
-OECD Conference Centre; Paris, France.
+Paris, France.